Gabriel Inocêncio: Água Santa

 On 7 June 2022, Inocêncio signed a contract with Água Santa.
 A regular starter during the Copa Paulista, he retained his starting spot during the 2023 Campeonato Paulista, but as a left back, as the club reached the finals of the competition for the first time ever.

 Santos (loan)

 On 12 April 2023, Série A side Santos announced Inocêncio on loan until the end of the year, with a buyout clause.
 He made his club – and top tier – debut eleven days later, replacing Nathan Santos late into a 0–0 home draw against Atlético Mineiro.

 Despite facing competition with João Lucas and Nathan Santos, Inocêncio became a starter under head coach Odair Hellmann, being also an option for the left flank as Felipe Jonatan was sidelined.
 He would, however, lose his starting spot under subsequent head coaches Paulo Turra and Diego Aguirre.

 Juventude

 After playing the 2024 Campeonato Paulista back at Água Santa, Inocêncio was announced at Juventude in the top tier on 9 April 2024, signing a one-year deal.
+A backup to João Lucas, he featured in 17 league matches as the club avoided relegation.

+Chapecoense

+On 9 December 2024, Chapecoense announced the signing of Inocêncio on a one-year contract.
+Regularly used, he lost his starting spot to new signing Everton, only playing in 14 league matches as the club achieved promotion to the top tier.

+Botafogo-SP

+On 18 December 2025, Inocêncio moved to fellow second division side Botafogo-SP.
+A starter in the 2026 Campeonato Paulista, he was mainly used as a left-back.